Small business management guide

 Key takeaways

-- Small business management covers everything from financial planning and hiring to daily operations.
-Developing the right systems early helps your business run smoothly as it grows.
+- Small business management covers finances, operations, hiring, and growth planning.
+Building reliable systems early helps your business run smoothly as it scales.

-- Automating repetitive tasks and streamlining operations free up your time to focus on strategy, marketing, and serving your customers.
+- Automating repetitive tasks and standardizing your operations free up your time to focus on strategy, marketing, and serving your customers.

 What is small business management?